 Of course, later, you can tweak some of its settings, unlock or block some of its features as the need be.
 Also, make a note to keep the real-time protection enabled to help with scanning with new viruses and threats.
 If you have mistakenly downloaded a malicious file, the protection measure will work to secure your PC before a hacker can have control over your data and compromise your system.

 Windows 10 Home, by default, picks your Windows account while trying to connect to your machine.
-However, to up the security quotient, it is recommended that you create a local login account.
-Albeit, log in via your Windows account is always convenient given the sync options and other benefits, it also poses a risk of your PC being compromised, in case your Hotmail account is hacked.
+However, to up the security quotient, it is advisable that you create a local login account.
+Albeit, log in via your Windows account is always convenient given the sync options and other benefits.
+But it also poses a risk of your PC being compromised, in case your Hotmail account is hacked.

 If you use Windows 10 for your business, you might want to keep Windows Hello turned on for good.
-It helps in quick unlocking of devices using features like fingerprint readers and facial recognition compared to passwords which are much easier to be hacked or stolen.
+It helps in quick unlocking of devices using features like fingerprint readers and facial recognition in comparison to passwords which are much easier to hack or steal.

 Nevertheless, one can still use a PIN as a backup in case anything goes terribly wrong.
 In essence, Windows Hello offers a logging method that is way more secure and faster too.